Oracle Connector

 - Database Server URL/IP: Enter the hostname or IP address of the Oracle database server.

-- Database Name: Enter the schema name or service name.
+- Database Name: Enter the service name followed by a dot and the schema name (e.g.,

 - Database Password: Enter the password for the username.